Skip Connections Eliminate Singularities: Results

-In fully-connected layers, two types of singularity have been identified in previous work \cite{amari2006,wei2008}: elimination and overlap singularities, both related to the non-identifiability of the model.
-The Hessian of the loss function becomes singular at both types of singularity (Supplementary Note 1), sometimes called degenerate or higher-order saddles \cite{anandkumar2016}.
+In this work, we focus on three types of singularity that arise in fully-connected layers: elimination and overlap singularities \citep{amari2006,wei2008}, and linear dependence singularities \citep{saxe2013}.
+The linear dependence singularities can arise exactly only in linear networks, whereas the elimination and overlap singularities can arise in non-linear networks as well.
+These singularities are all related to the non-identifiability of the model.~The Hessian of the loss function becomes singular at these singularities (\hyperref[hessian_singularity_nonlinear_sec]{Supplementary Note 1}), hence they are sometimes also called degenerate or higher-order saddles \citep{anandkumar2016}.
 Elimination singularities arise when a hidden unit is effectively killed, e.g. when its incoming (or outgoing) weights become zero (Figure~\ref{singularity_fig}a).
 This makes the outgoing (or incoming) connections of the unit non-identifiable.
 Overlap singularities are caused by the permutation symmetry of the hidden units at a given layer and they arise when two units become identical, e.g. when their incoming weights become identical (Figure~\ref{singularity_fig}b).
 In this case, the outgoing connections of the units are no longer identifiable individually (only their sum is identifiable).
+Linear dependence singularities arise when a subset of the hidden units in a layer become linearly dependent (Figure~\ref{singularity_fig}c).~Again, the outgoing connections of these units are no longer identifiable individually (only a linear combination of them is identifiable).

 How do skip connections eliminate these singularities?
 Skip connections between adjacent layers break the elimination singularities by ensuring that the units are active at least for some inputs, even when their adjustable incoming or outgoing connections become zero (Figure~\ref{singularity_fig}a; right).
-They also eliminate the overlap singularities by breaking the permutation symmetry of the hidden units at a given layer (Figure~\ref{singularity_fig}b; right).
+They eliminate the overlap singularities by breaking the permutation symmetry of the hidden units at a given layer (Figure~\ref{singularity_fig}b; right).
 Thus, even when the adjustable incoming weights of two units become identical, the units do not collapse into each other, since their distinct skip connections still disambiguate them.
+They also eliminate the linear dependence singularities by adding linearly independent (in fact, orthogonal in most cases) inputs to the units (Figure~\ref{singularity_fig}c; right).